Who is eligible?

 These documents must be received no later than 60 days after the education visit.

 It is the group's responsibility to claim the subsidy and to provide all necessary paperwork within the time limit.
 The Education team accepts no responsibility to remind groups of this requirement.

-If the Education team cancels a confirmed booking after costs have been incurred with a travel provider and the group is unable to obtain a refund, the group may claim a subsidy for those costs.
-The group will need to provide evidence that they have been unsuccessful in obtaining a refund.
-Please contact (the transport subsidy officer) on 0207 219 4496 or firstname.lastname@example.org to discuss further.
+If the UK Parliament Education team cancels a confirmed booking after costs have been incurred with a travel provider and the group is unable to obtain a refund, the group may claim a subsidy for those costs.
+The group will need to provide evidence that they have been unsuccessful in obtaining a refund and contact 0207 219 4496 or firstname.lastname@example.org to discuss further.

 In this instance only, a group wishing to arrange an alternative date to visit Parliament within the same financial year may make a second transport subsidy claim.

 If a group chooses voluntarily not to obtain a refund, but to continue with its trip to London without undertaking an education visit to Parliament as part of that trip, it may not claim a subsidy for its travel costs.

 No subsidy will be paid for a visit cancelled for any other reason.